jamjarlabs/JamJar/docs/architecture/messages/message_bus.md

 ## Subscribing to Message Types

-A part of the game/engine can *subscribe* to certain message types in the message bus by using the `Subscribe` method, which takes a *subscriber* and a message type to filter for.
-This means that any message that has the type subscribed to will be sent on to the subscriber.
+A part of the game/engine can *subscribe* to certain message types in the message bus by using the `Subscribe` method, which takes a listener and a message type to filter for.
+This means that any message that has the type subscribed to will be sent on to the listener.

-An example of a subscriber subscribing to a message is the System subscribing to update messages:
+An example of a listener subscribing to a message is the System subscribing to update messages:

 ```c++
 this->m_messageBus->Subscribe(this, JamJar::System::MESSAGE_UPDATE);
 ```

-See the [Subscribers] page for more details about subscribers.
+See the [Listeners] page for more details about listeners.

-[Subscribers]:./subscribers.md
+[Listeners]:./listeners.md